 The land under permanent pasture has also decreased.
 How are we able to feed our huge cattle population on this pasture land and what are the consequences of it?
-Most of the other than the current fallow lands are either of poor quality or the cost of cultivation are cultivated once or twice in about two to three years and if these are included in the net sown area then the percentage of NSA in India comes to about 54 per cent of the total reporting area.
+Most of the other than the current fallow lands are either of poor quality or the cost of cultivation of such land is very high.
+Hence, these lands are cultivated once or twice in about two to three years and if these are included in the net sown area then the percentage of NSA in India comes to about 54 per cent of the total reporting area.